Israel expands south Gaza deployment amid growing humanitarian crisis

 It added that Israeli fighter jets struck Hezbollah terrorist infrastructure in the area of Wadi Hamul in Lebanon.

-And in the West Bank, four pedestrians were injured in a suspected car attack near a settlement in the West Bank on Friday, Israeli media and the Magen David Adom ambulance service reported.
+And in the West Bank, four pedestrians were injured in a suspected car attack near a settlement in the West Bank, Israeli media and the Magen David Adom ambulance service reported.

 "Soldiers operating in the area neutralized the terrorist," the IDF said.
 According to the media, the driver was shot dead.
 There was initially no information on his identity.